genie-ai/genie-router-plugin-telegram-bot/README.md

-This is a plugin for the [https://github.com/matueranet/genie-router](genie-router) project.
+This is a plugin for the [https://github.com/genie-ai/genie-router](genie-router) project.
 The [Telegram bot API](https://core.telegram.org/bots/api) is used as a client for input.

 # Setup

+At the plugin location ($HOME/.genie-router), type:

+    npm install --save @genie-ai/genie-router-plugin-telegram-bot

-Simply follow the instructions on the Telegram bot API explanation page to acquire a token for your bot.
+Then, follow the instructions on the Telegram bot API explanation page to acquire a token for your bot.
 Place that token in your client configuration, for example:

 ```json
 {